slwu89/optimex/gams.md

 )
 ```

+### conjunctive queries on acsets

 Now, the critical thing that the JuMP devs did to speed thing up was to
 replace the for loops with 2 inner joins, to get the “paths” through the
 relations.
 How to do this with acsets?
-Well we can execute a conjunctive
+Well one thing we can do is
-query on the acset to get the same thing.
-This is described in a [post
+execute a conjunctive query on the acset to get the same thing.
+This is
-at the AlgebraicJulia
+described in a [post at the AlgebraicJulia
 blog](https://blog.algebraicjulia.org/post/2020/12/cset-conjunctive-queries/).

 ``` julia